fenago/python-networking-sysadmins/development/lab_guides/Lab_1.md

     Figure 1.5: Output throwing a syntax error

-    You get the error mentioned in Figure 1.4 because you cannot include a variable with a special character.
+    You get the error mentioned because you cannot include a variable with a special character.

 4. Now, use letters again instead of special characters for the